hananelmeron2/Coordinate-Distance-Calculator/README.md

 This project calculate the distance, elevation, and the azimuth between two geogrhpich points.
-Generate an kml file from the data that used.
+Generate an kml file from the data that used to the user. this operatins can be base for games that need to calculate distance between point and see the data in kml file.

+working envirment : java.